sudheerj/javascript-interview-questions/README.md

 <p>

 ##### Answer: 1
 If you use an invalid number(outside of 0-7 range) in the octal literal, JavaScript will throw a SyntaxError.
-In ES5, it treats the octal literal as decimal number.
+In ES5, it treats the octal literal as a decimal number.
 </p>

 </details>